waynekhan/MAC0432-docker/sonarqube-latest/README.md

 An optional company name []:
 ```

-NB: `sonarqube-latest.waynekhan.local` being the FQDN of the server.
-You must also create a file containing the server's certificate extensions; e.g.,
+NB: `sonarqube-latest.waynekhan.local` is the FQDN of my server, yours will differ.
+You must also create `server.ext`, containing the server's certificate extensions; e.g.,

 ```text
 authorityKeyIdentifier=keyid,issuer